-Multiplying day by day, Cincinnati Black authors are telling their fictional love stories, life testimonies, in-the-moment poetry and detailed research into the strenuous lives and roles in the Black community.
-It only makes sense to add these to your bookshelf!
+Multiplying day by day, Cincinnati black authors are telling their fictional love stories, life testimonies, in-the-moment poetry, and detailed research into the strenuous lives and roles in the Black community.
+It only makes sense to add books from these Cincinnati black authors to your bookshelf!
 Readers are encouraged to confirm the information prior to purchasing.

 Let Freedom Ring for Everyone: The Diversity of Our Nation (2020)